Jonah Heim Player Props: Rangers vs. Mariners

 Jonah Heim At The Plate

+- Heim has 34 hits and an OBP of .387, both of which lead Texas hitters this season.

-- Among qualified hitters, he ranks 16th in batting average, while his on-base percentage ranks 30th and he is 15th in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 10th, his on-base percentage ranks 25th, and he is 12th in the league in slugging.

-- Heim will look to extend his six-game hitting streak.
-He's batting .348 with one homer during his last games.
+- Heim enters this game on a eight-game hitting streak.
+Over the course of his last games, he's hitting .429.

-- In 21.4% of his games this season, he has gone deep, and 5.4% of his trips to the dish.

-- In 46.4% of his games this year, Heim has driven in at least one run.
-In eight of those games (28.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

-- He has scored in 13 games this season (46.4%), including multiple runs in eight games.
+- He has scored in 13 of 30 games this year, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.